prajwalvp/Dracula/README.md

 This is not a problem if connecting the whole data set does not get you outside the maximum chi2 threshold.
 Whether or not that happens is partly related to the next issue.
 - With sieve.sh, you can see when your starting ephemeris might start to become inadequate: all solutions start having high chi2's.
 In such cases, you need to fit for more parameters that were not necessary in the initial stages (like, e.g., proper motion).
 With dracula.sh, you have to be pretty sure about the suitability of the set of parameters you're using from the start.

-For these reasons, the dracula.sh cript does not entirely supersede sieve.sh - both are useful tools with slightly different applications and advantages.
+For these reasons, the dracula.sh script does not entirely supersede sieve.sh - both are useful tools with slightly different applications and advantages.

 ### Known issues